-We done with "Pulse Rate Assessment", so let's move to an assessment of another vital sign:
+We done with "Pulse Rate Assessment", so let's move to the:

-Respiration: is the process of bringing oxygen to body tissues and removing carbon dioxide from it.
+Respiration: is the process of bringing oxygen to body tissues and removing carbon dioxide from them.
 The lungs play a major role in this process.

 - Respiratory rate: is the number of breaths taken within a set amount of time, typically one minute. - The average respiratory rate reported in a healthy adult at rest is usually given as 12-18 breaths per minute. - The respiratory rate varies with age; being faster in children than in adult: